-At each reporting date the carrying amounts of the Corporation's long-lived assets are reviewed to determine whether there is any indication that those assets are impaired.
-If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment, if any.
+At each reporting date the carrying amounts of the Corporation's equipment and intangible assets are reviewed to determine whether there is any indication that those assets are impaired.
 The recoverable amount is the higher of fair value less costs of disposal and value in use, which is the present value of future cash flows expected to be derived from the asset.
-If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the consolidated statement of loss for the period.

-An asset's recoverable amount is the higher of fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value, using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which estimates of future cash flows have not been adjusted.